spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 .. image:: img/contours_activated.png

 Contours of an image can be generated and overplotted on that image.
-Go to the :guilabel:`Layer` tab in the image viewer settings window.
-To activate :guilabel:`Contours`, click on the :guilabel:`Eye with a cross` icon and choose either the :guilabel:`Linear` icon for auto-contours or the :guilabel:`Custom` icon to set your own levels.
+Go to the :guilabel:`Layer` tab in the image viewer settings window under the
+|icon-settings-sliders| icon.
+To activate :guilabel:`Contours`,
+click on the :guilabel:`Eye with a cross` icon and choose either the :guilabel:`Linear` icon for auto-contours or the :guilabel:`Custom` icon to set your own levels.
 The specified levels will appear as labeled, color-coded contours in the image viewer, on top of the image.